The process stepper is a tool which uses step-by-step analysis allowing you to better understand how a process and single process paths perform.

 Open the model in the graphical editor.

-Click the More button in the menu bar of the open model, point to Process analysis , and then click Process stepper.
+Click the More button in the menu bar of the open model, point to Simulate process , and then click Process stepper.

 The "Process Stepper" widget opens at the right side of the program window.

 Step through the Process